Help: Frequently Asked Questions

 Where do I log in?

 Only venue managers can create an account and log in to the Spacefinder to manage their listings.
-Artists and other space-seekers do not need to create an account and are welcome to use the tool anonymously, for free.
+Artists, groups, and other space-seekers do not need to create an account and are welcome to use the tool anonymously, for free.

 How do I search for spaces?